-The Retiree Health Insurance Subsidy (HIS) Program is a cost-sharing, multiple-employer defined benefit pension plan established, administered, and subject to amendment in accordance with section 112.363, Florida Statutes.
-The benefit is a monthly payment to assist retirees of the state-administered retirement system in paying their health insurance costs.
-For the fiscal year ended September 30, 2022, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of service credited at retirement multiplied by \$5.
-The minimum payment is \$30 and the maximum payment is \$150 per month, pursuant to section 112.363, Florida Statutes.
-To be eligible to receive a HIS benefit, a retiree under one of the state-administered retirement systems must provide proof of eligible health insurance coverage, which can include Medicare.
+The Retiree Health Insurance Subsidy (HIS) Program is a non-qualified, cost-sharing, multiple-employer defined benefit pension plan established and administered in accordance with section 112.363, Florida Statutes.
+The Florida Legislature establishes and amends the contribution requirements and benefit terms of the HIS Program.
+The benefit is a monthly payment to assist eligible retirees and surviving beneficiaries of the state-administered retirement systems in paying their health insurance costs.
+Per Chapter 2023-193, Laws of Florida, the level of monthly benefits increased from \$5 times years of services to \$7.50, with an increased minimum of \$45 and maximum of \$225.
+This change applies to all years of service for both members currently in pay and members not yet in pay.
+To be eligible to receive a HIS benefit, a retiree under one of the state-administered retirement systems must provide proof of eligible health insurance coverage, which may include Medicare.

-Notes to Financial Statements For the Fiscal Year Ended September 30, 2022
+Notes to Financial Statements For the Fiscal Year Ended September 30, 2023